Emin Arslan: Consul General in Brussels

 Since the 1897 "truce" Emin Arslan was designated Consul General of the Ottoman Empire in Bordeaux and almost immediately transferred to Brussels, where he stayed at office until 1908.

 In Belgium Arslan befriended Roland de Marès (1874–1955), director of L'indépendance belge newspaper, and jurist Ernest Nys.

 Despite joining the Ottoman consular service Arslan kept publishing articles, sometime with heavy criticism against the government.
 As a 1900 article in The Nation quoted:

 A new advocate for reform in Turkey has risen in Emin Arslan Effendi, the Consul General in Brussels.
 Last year he sent to Abdul Hamid a detailed report of the sufferings of the peasants in certain of the richest provinces in the empire.
 He pointed out that, unable to bear the heavy burden of taxation and the arbitrary methods of the farmers of revenue, they were cutting down their trees, tearing up their vines, leaving their lands uncultivated, and even emigrating in vast numbers beyond the seas.
 America alone, be said, contained more than 100,000 Syrian emigrants, a third of whom were Mohammedans.
 "Never in the history of Islam has such a thing occurred."
 In this year’s report he dwells upon the great numbers of high officials and their enormous salaries.
 There are in the army, for instance, forty-four marshals, and forty-six viziers with the rank of marshal, and there are eighty members of the Council of State—as many as in France and Germany put together.
 Mukhtar Pasha's salary is four times as large as Lord Cromer's, and the Grand Vizier receives twice as much as Lord Salisbury.
 But "as the majority of these high officials receive from the Treasury double and sometimes treble their salaries, the financial embarrassment of the empire is but natural."

 A novel that Arslan wrote in Spanish years after, "End of a romance" ("Final de un idilio") is staged in Brussels short before WWI.
 Its main characters are Van Doren, an army officer and aristocrat, and Riette, a French Alsacian girl.
 It was first edited in Buenos Aires in 1917.

 Travel to Constantinople and the Young Turks Revolution

 Arslan resigned as Ottoman Consul General in Brussels in 1908 and travelled to Constantinople.
-A month before, the Young Turks Revolution had taken over the power although without deposing Sultan Abdul Hamid II.
+A month before, the Young Turk Revolution had taken over the power although without deposing Sultan Abdul Hamid II.

 During the Ottoman countercoup of 1909, a first cousin of Arslan's, Latakia's representative to the Congress Muhammed Mustafa Emir Arslan Bey, was shot and killed close to the Parliament.
 Emin Arslan had to take care of his remnants and arrange their transport to Beyrouth.
 The French newspaper Gil Blas published on 15 April 1909, that "the Emir Arslan, representative for Latakia" had been killed.
 Some European friends of Emin Arslan thought he was the victim.